mushorg/snare/README.md

 4. Snare will start on 0.0.0.0 with port 80.
 More information about running `docker-compose` can be found [here.](https://docs.docker.com/compose/gettingstarted/)

-In case of an error while running `docker-compose up`, check the availability of port 80, if it is occupied then reffer to docker documentations to change the default port.
+In case of an error while running `docker-compose up`, check the availability of port 80, if it is occupied then refer to Docker documentation to change the default port.

 You obviously want to bind to 0.0.0.0 and port 80 when running in <i>production</i>.